Melange-Lf/ZoionNET/README.md

 ### Current Progress/ To be done

 - model for crnn ready
-- model for ast ready
+- model for ast to be reworked
 - preprocessing scripts ready (to be pushed)
 - old abstract to be pushed
 - work on script for integrating low + high power models started